-To operate a hydraulic attachment in a forward direction, slowly pull the auxiliary hydraulics lever rearward.
+To operate a hydraulic attachment in forward direction, slowly pull the auxiliary hydraulics lever rearward.

-To operate a hydraulic attachment in a reverse direction, slowly push the auxiliary hydraulics lever forward.
+To operate a hydraulic attachment in reverse direction, slowly push the auxiliary hydraulics lever forward.
+This is also called the detent position because it does not require operator presence.